kelektiv/node.bcrypt.js/README.md

 Only the current stable and supported LTS releases (Node 18+) are actively tested against.

-_There may be an interval between the release of the module and the availabilty of the compiled modules._
+_There may be an interval between the release of the module and the availability of the compiled modules._

 Currently, we have pre-built binaries that support the following platforms: